 Peatlands are also home to many rare plant and animal species, due to the unique acidic environment peat creates.
 Peat extraction is a very destructive process and irreparably damages the natural habitat of snakes, dragonflies, mosses and other species.

-From day one, we committed to only use 100% peat-free compost in all our products.
-But it turns out, the specialist compost that cacti and succulents need to thrive, isn’t widely available without peat.
+We only ever use peat-free compost to pot our plants.
+This was a commitment we made from day one, but it turns out, the specialist compost that cacti and succulents need to thrive, isn’t widely available without peat.
 That’s why we developed our own!

-Dr. T’s Succulent Compost is completely peat-free and we’ve finely tuned it to keep succulents, cacti, and other houseplants happy and healthy.
+Dr. T’s Succulent Compost is completely peat-free and we’ve finely tuned it to keep succulents, cacti and other arid plants happy and healthy.
 Every cacti and succulent we sell comes potted in it.
 We also sell Dr. T’s Succulent Compost by the bag so you can use it to re-pot any that you have at home.
 Find it at any of our markets or our online shop, or contact us to arrange a larger order.